 The best way to travel from A to B in Noosa is by foot or bike.
 It’s not only much more fun, exciting and efficient to scoot around Noosa on a bike but you’ll also help keep emissions out of the atmosphere and will find a park super easily.

 You’ll also be doing something to improve your own health.
-There are plenty of local bike shops in Noosa where you can buy everything from mum, dad and the kids to high end racing bikes or mountain bikes.
+There are plenty of local bike shops in Noosa where you can buy everything from kids bikes to high-end road or mountain bikes.

 Noosa is home to 44% of all Australian bird species, 1365 species of plants and 711 species of animals, many of which are rare, threatened or endangered.

-Many animals choose to live in or visit Noosa regularly as our pristine environment provides plenty of natural habitat.
-We ask you to help us look after our local furry, winged, prickly and water-dwelling residents and preserve their home.
+Our pristine environment provides plenty of natural habitat for native wildlife.
+We ask you to help us look after our local furry, winged, prickly and water-dwelling residents and preserve their homes.

 Stay on designated tracks in National Parks, leave animals, plants, rocks and wood where you find them, pick up your rubbish and avoid noise pollution.